Flybell/web_to_obsidian/README.md

 "Beautiful Soup is a Python package for parsing HTML and XML documents."
 Think of it as a bot that pretends to be a human clicking through a website on a specific browser that you specify.

+*What, how*
-It generates a "soup" from a html/xml page, an object that can be operated over by functions such as "find".
-For instance, if I'm interested in extracting a list of animal names from the html webpage of my local zoo, my script would create a "soup" object that page, return a list of the html elements (e.g., div, a, h1,) that contain the names with the "find_all" function, then extract the text therein.
+By feeding it a url, it generates a "soup" object from the html/xml page, an object that can be operated over by functions such as "find".
+For instance, if I'm interested in extracting a list of animal names from the html webpage of my local zoo, my script would create a "soup" object of that page, return a list of the html elements (e.g., div, a, h1,) that contain the names with the "find_all" function, then extract the text therein.

+I can also ask it to look for the url of the "next page" button and move on to scrape the next page.
+And the next.
+And the next.
+The main_script.py included here is a script that does exactly this, flipping through pages until there is no "next page" button.
+I've also created a similar script for single pages.
+Just remove the looping code to scrape a single page.

-*Wow, so Beautifulsoup just magically knows where the text is?*
+*Wow, so Beautifulsoup just magically knows where the text is at?*
 Uh...
 I wish.
 YOU need to know this before writing the code!
 To know where the data's at, you need to actually look at the source html code.
 Right click on the website and examine the source code.
 Find the info you need, identify the html container around it, then put that html element in your code.
 The bot will just go through the site and extract all the info from those html containers.

 ### PART 2: WRITING .MD FILES FOR OBSIDIAN